lightningexperience/finsNFT/README.md

 * Allows us to offer our newly minted NFT
 * Allows another user to buy the NFT (this module is under construction) - if deployed publicly, another user would authenticate with his/her wallet (e.g., metamask) and would be able to complete the buy transaction.

 The transactions e.g., mint, buy etc., require the use of a cryptocurrency - the cryptocurrency that ethereum natively uses is called ETH - this is what is automatically available through MetaMask.
-When we purchase some ETH through your ethereum account and then that amount of ETH become available for us to do transactions in through MetaMask wallet.
+When we purchase some ETH through our ethereum account and then that amount of ETH become available for us to do transactions in through MetaMask wallet.
 Optionally, a dApp (including this app) could be extended to directly accept other cryptocurrencies like Bitcoin or even fiat currency (i.e., dollars) for transactions.
 Obviously when using a local development blockchain like ganache, we don't need any real currency (neither crypto not fiat)- ganache itself generates some dummy accounts with some fixed amount of ETH when it starts up.
 All we need to do is import these accounts in MetaMask.

 ## How to deploy this dApp